 - The first level is simply a general overall statement.
 Take structural loading as an example.
 The statement simple says

 - The second level is the most used one.
-It relates to what are called Approved Documents.
+It relates to what are called Approved documents (England) , Approved documents (Wales), Technical Handbook for Scotland, and Technical Booklets for Northern Ireland.
 These are sets of details including statements, drawings, tables etc which show practical methods of achieving the necessary standard.
 If you use the Approved Documents approach then you are guaranteed to comply with the regulations.

-- If for instance you want to do something which isn’t covered by the Approved Documents you are free to prove to the building inspector that it will work.
+- The third level is typically for when you want to do something which isn’t covered by the Approved Documents you are free to prove to the building inspector that it will work.
 This is very commonly done with structural calculations when the situation is a bit more complicated than what the Approved Documents cater for.
 Of course it costs a bit more because you have to pay an engineer.
 It can apply to all sorts of construction methods and there are usually British Standards (now changing over to European Standards) along with industry standard reports which can be used to prove your case.